lambigini/100-days-of-code/log.md

 ### Day 17: August 28, Tuesday

-**Today's Progress**: pratice flex-shrink and finished a challenge on MDN web
+**Today's Progress**: practice flex-shrink and finished a challenge on MDN web

 **Thoughts**